You need your own laptop or desktop PC

-As a significant amount of your learning will be delivered online, you will need your own computer (desktop or laptop) with built in or additional webcam, microphone and speaker (or a headset with a mic).
+When using your own computer (desktop or laptop) you'll need a built in or additional webcam, microphone and speaker (or a headset with a mic).

 Returning students: if you have a computer that has met your study needs until now, it should be fine for the coming year.